deploymenttheory/go-api-http-client/README.md

 This Go module offers a sophisticated HTTP client designed for seamless API interactions, with a strong emphasis on concurrency management, robust error handling, extensive logging, and adaptive rate limiting.
 It's particularly suitable for applications requiring high-throughput API interactions with complex authentication and operational resilience.

+This client leverages API-specific SDKs to provide a comprehensive and consistent interface for interacting with various APIs, including Microsoft Graph, Jamf Pro, and others.
+It is designed to be easily extensible to support additional APIs and to be highly configurable to meet specific API requirements.
+It achieves this through using a modular design, with a core HTTP client and API-specific handlers that encapsulate the unique requirements of each API supported.

 ## Features

 - **Comprehensive Authentication Support**: Robust support for various authentication schemes, including OAuth and Bearer Token, with built-in token management and validation.